-When you trip and fall on someone else's premises, you may not always know who to sue.
-In this article, you'll learn about falls and liability in Columbus.
+When you trip and fall on someone else’s premises, you may not always know who to sue.
+In this article, you’ll learn about slip and falls and liability in Columbus.

 A slip and fall accident usually happens when you trip over an object or slide over a wet surface.
 Apart from wet floors, other dangerous conditions like poor lighting, loose floorboards, etc., are responsible for slips and falls.
 Most of the time, this type of accident causes devastating injuries.
-If a negligent party caused your accident, your Columbus slip and fall attorney could file a compensation claim on your behalf.
+If a negligent party caused your accident, a Columbus slip and fall attorney might be able to file a compensation claim on your behalf.

 That would mean negotiating an insurance settlement with the defendant’s insurance companies or filing a personal injury lawsuit.
 It will also involve many processes like filing and preparing documents, gathering evidence about the accident, etc. However, the essential part of an injury claim is determining who the at-fault party is.
 That’s because you cannot get compensation from someone the law doesn’t hold liable for your injuries.
 So, we’ll show you how to determine the party responsible for your accident in Columbus.